About this recipe

 When buying palm shortening, stick to brands that are non-GMO and ethically and sustainably sourced.
 You can also substitute refined coconut oil for palm shortening.
 It will still come out super yummy, but please note that the crumble's texture will not be as flaky, and it will be denser.

-Cinnamon is naturally sugar-free and an excellent source of fiber, vitamin K, iron, manganese, and calcium.
+Cinnamon is naturally sugar-free and a good source of fiber, vitamin K, iron, manganese, and calcium.
 It also has antioxidant properties, which are great for staving off both acute and chronic inflammation.
 Cinnamon can positively affect hormone-driven health issues like polycystic ovarian syndrome (PCOS) and Hashimoto's.
 Insulin resistance can trigger the hormone fluctuations that can exacerbate autoimmunity, but keeping your blood sugar stable helps balance out those hormones.
 In an eight-week study of 15 women with PCOS who consumed oral cinnamon extract, significant reductions in fasting glucose and insulin-resistance parameters were both shown.

 Warm, juicy pears with a golden-brown maple and cinnamon crumb topping.
 Serves 4.